RiddhiDeogade/RiddhiDeogade/README.md

 - 🧠 Regularly solving problems on LeetCode and participating in coding contests
 - 🤝 Open to collaborating on impactful software projects and clean UI development
 - 📚 Preparing for SDE roles with a strong foundation in data structures, algorithms, and core CS subjects
-- 🚀 I actively participate in **Competitive Programming contests** on platforms like LeetCode and Codeforces
+- 🚀 I actively participate in **Competitive Programming contests**.
 - 📫 How to reach me: **[LinkedIn](https://www.linkedin.com/in/riddhi-deogade-02912b278/)**
+- ⚡ Beyond the Code – I'm committed to learning every day — building projects, sharpening my DSA skills, and consistently growing towards my goal of becoming an SDE.
 - ⚡ Fun fact: I enjoy solving DSA and make UI elements look ✨ aesthetic ✨!
-- ⚡ Beyond the Code – I'm committed to learning every day — building projects, sharpening my DSA skills, and consistently growing towards my goal of becoming an SDE.

 ---